Vintage Kitchen Colors Straight out of Grandma’s House

 Red is a color that keeps coming back in vogue.
 In the ’50s, diners were everywhere and home kitchens copied their iconic red and white decor.
 Later, in the ’70s, Poppy Red was introduced alongside other natural tones.
 And today, dark red details in white kitchens create a homey, farmhouse kitchen look.

 Before kitchens took on every color of the rainbow, homeowners favored a clean and simple aesthetic in the kitchen.
 This was the most popular hue from the 1920s until the ’40s.
-The concept is back in full swing today, with light-filled kitchens and bright, white cabinetry, appliances and subway-tiled walls and backsplashes.
+You can even see it in these vintage Christmas images!
+The white concept is back in full swing today, with light-filled kitchens and bright, white cabinetry, appliances and subway-tiled walls and backsplashes.

 Think of 1950s cars and you can’t help but picture chrome—and that gleam could be found in the kitchens of the decade, too.
 There were chrome-plated coffee pots and blenders, chrome trim around counters and chrome on kitchen tables and chairs.
 Larger appliances like refrigerators and stoves also debuted in chrome that decade.